-The blessing that was to come to the nations through Abraham was the gift of the Spirit.
+The blessing that was to come to all nations through Abraham (Genesis 12:3) was the gift of the Spirit.
 There is no fulfillment of 'the blessing' apart from this divine endowment.
 It is only by the Spirit that the covenant gifts of forgiveness, cleansing, justification, adoption and sanctification can be enjoyed.